Crashr-io/docs/docs/revenue-share-model.md

 ## Revenue Share Model

-To incentivize user engagement and trading activity, our platform implements a streamlined revenue-sharing model, distributing generated income across three fundamental components of the protocol.
-The treasury, staking, and rewards pool. &#x20;
+Our platform implements a streamlined revenue-sharing model to incentivize user engagement and promote trading activity.
+This revenue split will consist of the three categories below.

 ### Treasury

 The treasury supports the platform's development, maintenance, and expansion.
-It will also be staked to the Crashr Stake Pool to aid in decentralization and enhance the network.
-To maintain heightened security and trust, the treasury's funds are secured in a multi-signature wallet.
+When funds are not in use, the collected fees are staked to the Crashr Stake Pool.
+The treasury's funds are secured in a multi-signature wallet to maintain security and trust.

 **Allocation**: **60%** of all collected fees.

 ### Staking

-Staking rewards play a crucial role in promoting both short and long-term engagement for users who hold our protocol token $CRASH.
-By participating in staking, users not only earn rewards but also support the token economy and align with the long-term vision of the platform.
-Upon the release of the staking program, rewards will be determined based on the [amount and duration](docs/tokenomics/usdcrash-staking.md) of $CRASH tokens staked.
-These rewards will be distributed in the form of ADA, providing users with greater accessibility and choice.
-With ADA rewards, users have the flexibility to exchange ADA for more $CRASH tokens or trade for other assets.
+Our staking benefit is in place for long-term $CRASH token holders.
+By participating in staking, users earn rewards while supporting the token economy and the platform's long-term vision.
+Upon the release of the staking program, rewards will be determined based on the amount and duration of $CRASH tokens staked.

+These rewards will be distributed in the form of ADA, allowing users to hold ADA and diversify their portfolio to their liking.
+In this way, users can exchange ADA for more $CRASH tokens or trade for other assets on the platform.
+(Mechanics coming soon)

 **Allocation**: **20%** of all collected fees.

 ### Rewards Pool

-The rewards pool, also can be remembered as the "Pool of ADA," is designed to reward users who trade on Crashr.
-This initiative aims to boost trading volume and activity.
-The rewards pool is distributed to users who create and complete trades, incentivizing trading.
-Initially, the rewards pool will be funded by the treasury.
-Further details will be explained in mid-Q3 on the [protocol incentive](docs/Protocol%20Incentive.md) page.
+Our rewards pool will consist of ADA and is strictly in place to reward users who utilize our platform and execute trades. **This is entirely separate from the staking pool.

+All transactions within the beta are being recorded in our internal leaderboard for the beta period.
+As you engage in trades, we calculate the sum of all transactions and distribute the respective ADA rewards to the user.
+(Mechanics coming soon)

+Further details will be released in mid-Q3, with in-depth information on the [protocol incentive](docs/Protocol%20Incentive.md) page.

 **Allocation**: **20%** of all collected fees.